VicSmart Planning Permits. Get one.

 • The location of any existing buildings, car parking areas and private open space.

-• The location, shape and size of the proposed lots to be created. – The location of any easements on the subject land.
+• The location, shape and size of the proposed lots to be created.

 • The location and details of any significant vegetation.